IamRitikS/experimentation/README.md

 This repository contains all different types of projects that I created only for the sake of fun or experimenting with different types of technologies.
 Most of these projects are simply design based and have no backend coding of any sort.

-## Link to see this page in GUI - https://iamritiks.github.io/experimentation/
+## Link to see all project's in working mode - https://iamritiks.github.io/experimentation/

 ## Technologies